Word Gems

 Editor's note: Imagine the emotional train-wreck for a young girl who had trusted, had emptied her secret heart to, a young boy, only to see him cavalierly wander away, and toss her away, in pursuit of some pretty face.

-when the mountains are crushed to vapor, the holy and authentic romantic love will still be there
+when the mountains are crushed to vapor, the holy and authentic romantic love will still exist

 Editor’s note: The male, truly in love, “seeks one object” for his desire.
-Not just one woman in the sense of “any woman” to whom exclusive fealty is offered, but “one particular woman.”
+Not just one woman in the sense of “any woman” to whom exclusive fealty might be offered, but “one particular woman.”
 See Dr. Campbell’s comments.

 This is so even for those intensely absorbed in the intimacy of love.
 What does “distance” mean for those compellingly associated?
 It means that, in this “distance”, the ego has room to inject disturbing memories laden with doubt, hurt feelings, accusations of past untrustworthiness, and the like.
 One might be plagued with these dismaying images of one’s partner even in the midst of intense love.